ldutoit/personal_libraries/README.md

 # Personal libraries

-This repository contain library that I am using regularly in my code.
+This repository contains libraries that I am using regularly in my code.
 Some of it is specific to the UPPMAX cluster system in Uppsala.
 For any questions, please email dutoit.ludovic@gmail.com